Kenneth Bae's sister says Rodman was in a position to do some good and refused

 Who is Kenneth Bae?
-And why is he being held by North Korea?
+And why was he held by North Korea?

 Those are the questions for many following the combative exchange Tuesday between Dennis Rodman and Chris Cuomo on CNN’s “New Day,” who asked whether the former NBA player was planning to inquire about Bae, a U.S. citizen sentenced to 15 years in a North Korean labor camp.